dtsitovich/rsschool-cv/cv.md

 ### Self Introduction:

-I am goal-oriented person with good sense of humor.
+##### I am goal-oriented person with good sense of humor.
 Mostly learning on my own and all the time trying to improve my professional and soft skills.
 I have some experience in creating websites mainly based on WordPress CMS.

+### Skills:

+- HTML/CSS
+- JavaScript Basics
+- Twitter Bootstrap